Turkey Unable To Agree To NATO Membership Of Finland, Sweden - Erdogan - UrduPoint

 "We can't say yes.
 Then NATO will not be a security organization, but will become a place where there will be many representatives of terrorists.
 We can't say yes, let them not be offended," Erdogan told a press conference, adding that cannot believe Stockholm's and Helsinki's assurances that they will stop supporting terrorists.

-The president also said that delegations from Finland and Sweden will visit Turkey on Monday.
+The president also said that delegations from Finland and Sweden will visit Turkey on Monday to discuss the process of obtaining NATO membership, but added that their visit will not change Ankara's stance.

+"They will come to Turkey on Monday.
+Will they come to convince us otherwise?
+Let them not be offended and bother themselves.
+Turkey will not say yes to the accession of countries that impose sanctions against our country.
+We will not make this mistake again," Erdogan told a briefing.

+Finland and Sweden have been considering joining NATO since Russia launched a military operation in Ukraine on February 24.
+Both countries announced their official decisions to abandon neutrality on Sunday.